jasondoyle/Google-Nest-Cam-Bug-Disclosures/README.md

 seqNum(execute)

 4. Result<br />
 Camera dissociates from current wifi network to attempt association with newly set SSID.
-The camera goes offline for approximately 60-90 seconds before returning to the original Wifi network and resuming normal operation.
+If the WiFi network does not exist, the camera will go offline for approximately 60-90 seconds before returning to the original Wifi network and resuming normal operation.
+If the network does exist, it will check for Internet connectivity and remain on the new network.<br />